-Portugal, Hungary hunker down against Europe’s virus surge
+Europe hunkers down but also notes wins against virus surge

 Portugal’s government warned that the measures may be broadened and prolonged if they prove insufficient.

-Hungary also imposed its strictest measures so far: an 8 p.m.-to-5a.m. curfew announced by Prime Minister Viktor Orban.
+Hungary also imposed its strictest measures so far: an 8 p.m. to 5 a.m. curfew announced by Prime Minister Viktor Orban.
 All businesses must close by 7 p.m.

 Other measures in Hungary mirrored those becoming depressingly familiar across Europe, including limits on eateries and sports events, family gatherings limited to 10 people and remote learning for high school and university students.
 The restrictions kick in Tuesday at midnight and will remain for at least 30 days.